 Stockholm Pride, Stockholm.
 The capital's Pride festivities are the largest in Scandinavia and happen in early August.

-Kräftskiva, nationwide.
+Kräftskiva, Nationwide (August 8).
 Crayfish parties happen across Sweden on August 8, celebrating the crayfish, a popular summertime food.
-The main event is a party, often with many family and friends, where a big meal involving crayfish and other treats is consumed.
+The main event is a party, often attended by many family and friends, where a big meal featuring crayfish and other treats is served.

 Way Out West Festival, Gothenburg.
 One of Europe's best music festivals, held over three days in August.

 Malmöfestivalen, Malmö.
-Malmö's most prominent festival has a bit of everything: groundbreaking art, music, and culture and a vast diversity of international food stalls, held over a weeklong extravaganza.
+Malmö's most prominent festival has a bit of everything: groundbreaking art, music, and culture, along with a vast array of international food stalls, held over a weeklong extravaganza.

 Stockholm Culture Festival, Stockholm.
 Music in all its genres, from rock to pop, classical, and jazz, plus dance, stand-up comedy, theater, and film, is one massive celebration of Stockholm's culture in more or less all forms.